MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 [Return to TOC](#toc)

 # <a name="inputs"></a>Input Files
-Input files should be plain text with UNIX line endings (LF). <span>`BAD_Mutations` </span>takes a FASTA file containing the query coding sequence, and a text file with the list of codons to predict.
+Input files should be plain text with UNIX line endings (LF). `BAD_Mutations` takes a FASTA file containing the query coding sequence, and a text file with the list of codons to predict.
 The coding sequence does not have to start with ATG, but it should be supplied in the 5\(^{\prime}\) to 3\(^{\prime}\) direction, and its length should be a multiple of 3.
 The codons should be supplied as numerical offsets with respect to the provided FASTA file, with counting starting from 1 and one codon listed per line.
 The substitutions file may optionally have a second field with a SNP identifier.

 There is no programmatic means of enforcing the consistency of directionality between the FASTA file and the substitutions file.
 This means it is possible to submit them in the reverse order, but keep in mind that the coordinates must match in order for the predictions to be valid.